 Costco Water Softener Systems Reviews: User Feedback

-The actual quality of the water softening systems Costco sells is rarely brought into question.
-Instead, customers highlight how the corporation’s customer service tries to sell the most expensive unit, always claiming the water hardness in the customer’s area warrants it.
+However, customers highlight how Costco’s customer service always tries to push the most expensive unit, claiming the water hardness in the customer’s area warrants it.

-Reviews also point out the high prices of Costco water softeners.
-An effective water softener that’s the proper fit for houses with seven bathrooms costs $1,000 to $3,000.
+Reviews also point out the high prices of Costco water softeners, as an effective water softener for houses with seven bathrooms costs $1,000 to $3,000.

-Often, manufacturers offer free installation.
+Often, manufacturers will offer free installation.
 With Costco, that’s not the case.
-As if the high prices of the devices themselves aren’t enough, the company also charges extra for installation, bringing the total cost up to $6,000.
+As if the high prices of the devices themselves aren’t enough, the company also charges extra for installation, bringing the total cost of installing and buying a unit up to around $6,000.

 That aside, customers are happy with the performance of EcoWater softeners.
 They report that the devices operate just like the manufacturer advertises.